BenoitDelec/FadalBazooka.github.io/index.md

 We will focus on observing changes in the speakers’ opinion on the topics of gender equality and same-sex relations, depending on their nationality, age, as well as possibly occupation, and quote date.
 It is also of interest to compare opinions within countries before and after national events, such as same-sex marriage legalization.
 This bring us to the following questions:

 - How legalization of same-sex marriage influenced the opinion of the authors of the quotes?
+- Which features of the speakers have the most impact on their sentiment regarding the LGBT community ?
-- Which countries' opinions significantly contrast with others ?
+  * Which countries’ opinions significantly contrast with others ?
+  * Are singers more friendly to the LGBT community than LGBT activists?
+  *
 - Is it possible to predict speaker's attributes based on quotes ?

 Before answering to these questions, let's first have a visual look on our dataset.